 - 1. Preparation and participation.
-In order to meet learning outcome 1, students are expected to attend class regularly, to complete all assigned readings, to actively participate in discussion, to prepare oral responses to the assigned study questions for each class from 1/8 to 1/16, and to write one paragraph in response to one of these questions.
+In order to meet learning outcome 1, students are expected to attend class regularly, to complete all assigned readings, to actively participate in discussion, to prepare oral responses to the assigned study questions for each class from 1/5 to 1/14, and to write one paragraph in response to one of these questions.
 These paragraphs will be collected.
-(25%) - 2.
-Final paper.
-In order to meet learning outcomes 2 & 3, students will submit a 10 to 12 page, double-spaced position paper on the theory and practices of peacemaking.
-The paper should have a focused thesis, disclose the author's theological perspective, interact with one religious tradition other than the author's own tradition, and identify a peacemaking practice that the author intends to pursue.
-The essay is due on Monday, January 28th and should be emailed to the professor.
-(75%)
+(33%) - 2.
+Ethics paper.
+In order to meet learning outcome 2, students will submit a 5 to 7-page, double-spaced position paper on a chosen issue in the ethics of peacemaking.
+The paper should have a focused thesis, disclose the author's theological context, and attend to the tasks of theological ethics (see CAMS document).
+The essay is due in class on Friday, January 22nd.
+(34%) - 3.
+Local Engagement.
+In order to meet learning outcome 3, students will demonstrate their ability for public leadership in the local context by: (1) issuing a public statement on peace in the form of a letter to the editor of a Louisville newspaper, a sermon on peace, a blogpost, or an alternate public forum; or by (2) participating in a peacemaking activity, organizing a peacemaking activity, or interviewing someone unfamiliar to you who is a peace advocate-before the end of January 2016.
+If you choose option 2, a brief 3-page write-up should be submitted by Friday, January 29th.